sw704e21/dmiai/README.md

 <h2>Emily CLI</h2>
 The <a href="https://ambolt.io/emily-ai/">Emily CLI</a> is built and maintained by <a href="https://ambolt.io/">Ambolt</a> to help developers and teams implement and run production ready machine learning powered micro services fast and easy. <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/Case1">Click here</a> for getting started with Emily.
 Emily can assist you with developing the required API endpoints for the use cases.
 Together with every use case a predefined and documented template is provided to ensure correct API endpoints for the specific use case.
+The use cases have been build on top of the <a href="https://fastapi.tiangolo.com/">FastAPI</a> framework, and should be used to specify endpoints in every use case.

 <h2>Slack Channel</h2>